Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 June 1981

-This adverts shows one of many ageing Zilog Z80-based machines of this era running on an S-100 bus - the Ithaca InterSystems DPS1.
-It seemed to aimed at the laboratory market, wi...
+This adverts shows one of many ageing Zilog Z80-based machines of this era running on an S-100 bus: the DPS-1, from Ithaca InterSystems, founded in Ithaca, New York, in 1977.
+Th...

 Ai Electronics advert thumbnail